 Olfien painted – mostly as a hobby, and in between raising four children and working as a Social Worker (Paarl, Germiston, Winburg) – throughout the 60’s, 70’s, 80’s and 90’s.
 She stopped painting after the death in 2000 of her eldest son, Kosie.
 At this time her eyesight also started deteriorating.

 In August 2018, with the encouragement of her daughter Martha and son-in-law Ernst, Olfien decided to paint again.
 The result is the work that you see on this web site.
-Olfien is mainly based in Boksburg, Gauteng with her eldest daughter and her family – when she is not visiting her other children.
+Olfien sadly passed away on 10 April 2020 after a short period of illness.